 |

-Welcome to the latest edition of Brussels in Brief.
-The BAB team is here, we are in Brussels and we want to work on behalf of you and your members.
+Welcome to the last 2024 edition of Brussels in Brief!
+The BAB team wishes you a very merry Christmas and a happy New Year, and thank you for reading our newsletters.
 You can find out more on what is happening in Europe at our website - BAB (britishagriculturebureau.co.uk).

 |